TrashTag-ClimateChange/TrashTag/README.md

 collecting and cleaning crowd-sourced data

 ## Project roadmap
 The product is only in like v0.0.1.
 There is so much left to do.
-We would improve the model, adding large dateset(Satellite Images, Marine Debris, Forest Debris) for achieving Sustainable Consumption and Production patterns and Substanstially Reduce waste generation to save environment for future generations.
+We would improve the model, training with large dateset(Satellite Images, Marine Debris, Forest Debris) for achieving Sustainable Consumption and Production patterns and Substanstially Reduce waste generation to save environment for future generations.

 All these things and more will go into improving the app.